twilson63/html2haml/README.md

 html2haml is a sinatra web application that allows you to convert html 2 haml.

-It is currently using haml 3.1.1!
+It is currently using haml 4.0.0! and html2haml 2.0.0.beta

 ## Features